-In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures ("ASU 2023-07"), which requires public entities to disclose information about their reportable segments' significant expenses on an interim and annual basis.
+In November 2023, the Financial Accounting Standards Board, or "FASB", issued Accounting Standard Update, or "ASU 2023-07", Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures ("ASU 2023-07"), which requires public entities to disclose information about their reportable segments' significant expenses on an interim and annual basis.
 ASU 2023-07 is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
 Early adoption is permitted.
-The Company is evaluating the effect of adopting this new accounting guidance on its financial statements, but does not intend to early adopt.
+The Company is evaluating the effect of adopting this new ASU on its financial statement disclosures.

-In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures ("ASU 2023-09").
-The amendments in this update require that public business entities on an annual basis (1) disclose specific categories in the rate reconciliation and (2) provide additional information for reconciling items that meet a quantitative threshold (if the effect of those reconciling items is equal to or greater than 5 percent of the amount computed by multiplying pretax income [or loss] by the applicable statutory income tax rate).
+In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, or "ASU 2023-09".
+The amendments in this update require that public business entities on an annual basis (1) disclose specific categories in the rate reconciliation and (2) provide additional information for reconciling items that meet a quantitative threshold (if the effect of those reconciling items is equal to or greater than 5 percent of the amount computed by multiplying pretax income (or loss) by the applicable statutory income tax rate).
 The amendments also require entities on an annual basis to disclose disaggregated amounts of income taxes paid.
 ASU 2023-09 is effective for annual periods beginning after December 15, 2024.
 Early adoption is permitted for annual financial statements that have not yet been issued or made available for issuance.
-The Company is evaluating the effect of adopting this new accounting guidance on its financial statements, but does not intend to early adopt.
+The Company is evaluating the effect of adopting this new ASU on its financial statement disclosures, but does not intend to early adopt.